 The “Cache management” page of your store Admin area (System tools -> Cache management) provides tools that allow you to force clearing or (re)generation of cache files and quick tables.

 This functionality is most useful after an import procedure.
-It can also be helpful after the store administrator has modified the database or some files manually, or in case you suspect that some data may have been miscalculated due to an interrupted procedure.
+However, it can also be helpful after the store administrator has modified the database or some files manually, or in case you suspect that some data may have been miscalculated due to an interrupted procedure.

 Database Backup and Restoration